Knowledgator/GLiClass.c/Readme.md

 ```bash
 tar -xvzf onnxruntime-linux-x64-1.19.2.tgz
 ```
-Then create build directory and compile the project:
+Then create a build directory and compile the project:
 ```bash
 mkdir -p build
 cd build